Sandared/actr-osgi/README.md

 Now there should be some output on the console like this:
 ```
-Starting on Thread 53
+Starting Example on Thread 53
-Hello World on Thread 241
+Hello Actor World on Thread 241
 ```